Altermagnetic Instabilities from Quantum Geometry: Quantum Metric in Altermagnets

 Another piece of evidence for the importance of interband effects in these models is their quantum geometry.
 Because the normal state band structure of altermagnets is mostly characterized by pair-wise degeneracies (and because contributions of more distant band-pairs fall off quickly), it can be generically described by two-band models of the form\cite{roig2024minimal}

 with $\boldsymbol{\tau} = (\tau_x, \tau_y, \tau_z)^\top$ and the sublattice-independent dispersion $\varepsilon_0$.
 The inter- and intra-sublattice hopping coefficients $t_x$ and $t_z$ transform even and odd under any point group symmetry that exchanges the two sublattices respectively.
 At sufficiently low temperatures, altermagnets order magnetically.
 The corresponding N\'eel order parameter $\Delta$ describes collinear, but fully compensated order that enters on the level of the effective Hamiltonian as $\mathcal{H}_{\mathrm{N}} = \Delta\tau_z\sigma_z$.
-In the absence of spin-orbit coupling (SOC), we can choose w.l.o.g. the direction of magnetic moment to be along the $z$-direction.
+In the absence of spin-orbit coupling (SOC), the lattice and spin degrees of freedom are completely decoupled, and we can choose w.l.o.g. the direction of magnetic moment to be along the $z$-direction.
 We want to stress that $\mathcal{H}_{\mathrm{N}}$ looks just like for a conventional anti-ferromagnet.
 In fact, if $t_z$ was zero, the spin-splitting, which is a defining characteristic of an altermagnet, would be absent -- even for finite $\Delta$.

 Our work is largely inspired by the fact that this is reflected in the quantum metric of the normal state Hamiltonian $\mathcal{H}_0$ already.
 In terms of Bloch vectors, the quantum metric can be expressed as\cite{quantum_metric_Nband}